MicrosoftDocs/windows-powershell-docs/docset/windows/fileserverresourcemanager/set-fsrmsetting.md

 ```

 ### -ReportNotificationLimit
-Specifies the minimum number of seconds between individual running events of a report notification.
+Specifies the minimum number of minutes between individual running events of a report notification.
 If multiple report notifications occur, the server runs the report notification only if at least this amount of time have passed since the server last performed this action.

 ```yaml